intel/neural-compressor/examples/pytorch/utils/MLPerf/loadgen/docs/src/README.md

     ninja -C out/Release generate_doxygen_html

-* This will output the documentation to out/Release/gen/loadgen/docs/gen and avoid poluting the source directory.
+* This will output the documentation to out/Release/gen/loadgen/docs/gen and avoid polluting the source directory.

 ## Manually